 The rum trade was influential in the new colony.
-When government funds were insufficient to build a new hospital, Governor Macquarie persuaded a consortium of businessmen to undertake the task.
-In return they were granted a monopoly on rum imports.
+In 1810, when government funds were insufficient to build a new hospital, Governor Macquarie persuaded a consortium of businessmen to undertake the task.
+In return, they were granted a monopoly on rum imports.
 What became known as the Rum Hospital, in Macquarie Street, accepted its first convict patients in 1816.

 When Governor Macquarie arrived in 1810 he set about improving conditions in the town, including that of public buildings.
 All medical care at the time was provided by the government through the Colonial Medical Service, but the British government refused to provide the money to build a new hospital.
 Macquarie turned to a group of businessmen for funds.
 The contract he negotiated allowed them to import 45,000 gallons of rum, later increased to 60,000 gallons.
 Convict labour was also provided for the building works.

-Officially known as the Sydney Infirmary and Dispensary the new hospital was known as the Rum Hospital.
-Parts of the building remain and house the New South Wales Parliament.
+Officially called the Sydney Infirmary and Dispensary, the new hospital became known as the Rum Hospital.
+Parts of the building remain and now house the New South Wales Parliament.